daattali/timevis/README.md

 </pre>

-You can even chain these functions and use this manipulation code instead of the bold
+You can even chain these functions and use this manipulation code instead of the bold code:
-    code:

     addItem("mytime", list(id = "item1", content = "one", start = "2016-08-01")) %>%
       centerItem("item1")

-*Technical note: If you're trying to understand how both methods of timeline manipulation work, it might seem very bizarre to you.
+*Technical note: If you’re trying to understand how both methods of timeline manipulation work, it might seem very bizarre to you.
 The reason they work is that every manipulation function accepts either a `timevis` object or the ID of one.
 In order to make chaining work, the